• Skip to primary navigation

 For milk tea, cream or milk, plus sweetener, and spices like cinnamon or cardamom, are added.

-Depending on the tea leaves used, the flavor profile changes.
+Depending on the tea leaves used, the flavor changes.

-Thai tea stands out with a vibrant orange color and strong sweetness.
+Thai tea stands out with a bright orange color and strong sweetness.

 It consists of black tea and spices like star anise, tamarind, and vanilla.